coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 - See General controls, in particular data minimization
 - See controls for threats through use
-- FILTERSENSITIVETRAINDATA (development-time appsec).
+- [FILTERSENSITIVETRAINDATA](#FILTERSENSITIVETRAINDATA) (development-time appsec).
 Actively prevent sensitive data when constructing the training dataset using manual verification and/or automated detection and/or careful selection of train data sources

   Links to standards:

   - Not covered yet in ISO/IEC standards

-- **#FILTERSENSITIVEMODELOUTPUT** (runtime appsec).
+- **#<a name="FILTERSENSITIVEMODELOUTPUT">FILTERSENSITIVEMODELOUTPUT</a>** (runtime appsec).
 Filter sensitive model output: actively censor sensitive data by detecting it when possible (e.g. phone number)

   Links to standards: